The Basics of Branding. Understanding Branding from Logo to Positioning

 • How the name or visuals should change.

-Depending on the company’s goal, current state, and the results from the research stage, the branding team can decide what changes should be made to conduct an efficient branding process.
+The branding team can decide what changes should be made to conduct an efficient branding process based on the company’s goal, current state, and research results.

-Thus, while some companies have to go through a behavioral change to communicate better inside the organization or with other partners, shareholders, or customers, others should change their visual identity.
-And this is where the results gathered during interviews, workshops, and audits will be critical.
+Thus, while some companies must change their behavior to communicate better inside the organization or with other partners, shareholders, or customers, others should change their visual identity.
+The results gathered during interviews, workshops, and audits will be critical here.

 3. Launch

 Launching the branding program is an excellent way of showing everyone how the new brand will look and act on the market.
-And to do that, the branding team can focus on 4 launches: internal (for employees), company partners, dealers, and external.
+To do that, the branding team can focus on four launches:

 Each launch should focus on telling the story of the new brand.
-Also, it should include each part at a time so that everyone feels included in the branding process, depending on their role in or for the company.
+It should also include each part at a time so that everyone feels included in the branding process regardless of their role in or for the company.

 4. Implementation